eth-protocol-fellows/protocol-studies/docs/wiki/protocol/pm.md

+# Core developers coordination

+To effectively implement various initiatives affecting the Ethereum protocol, core developers, researchers, EIP authors, and client team members must be able to collaborate in a productive manner.

-## Ethereum Project Management Repository
+## Ethereum PM repository

-This PM repository is used for Ethereum project management purposes.
+The ethereum/pm github repository is used for Ethereum project management purposes.

 *main use:*
  - Execution and Consensus Layer AllCoreDevs meetings